Reference

 , default:Exception

-) –The exception type to raise with the constructed message if the expression is falsey.
+) –The exception type to raise with the assembled message if any of the expressions are falsey.

 Defaults to Exception.
 May not be None.